athulthomasatz/athulthomasatz/README.md

 - 🌱 **Learning:** Docker, Python, and Linux/Ubuntu system administration
 - 🔭 **Working on:** Personal projects to enhance my portfolio
 - 👯 **Looking to collaborate on:** Open source projects
-- 💬 **Ask me about:** Backend development, MERN stack, or anything tech-related,
 - ⚡ **Fun fact:** I believe in mastering the core basics before exploring new technologies!

 ---